wallabag/guzzle-site-authenticator/README.md

 ```

 ## Implementations
-Used in a pull-request to [wallabag](http://github.com/wallabag/wallabag), a read it later web application, to fetch
-content from sites that require a login.
+Used by [wallabag](http://github.com/wallabag/wallabag), a read it later web application, to fetch content from sites that require a login.

 It implements a custom `SiteConfigBuilder`, based on sites configuration provided by [j0k3r/graby](http://github.com/j0k3r/graby).